 Elderberry Fascines, Sambucus are Commonly found in Empty Fields, Lining Forests, or Along Roadsides

-At first glance, these wooden stakes look like they don't serve a function in society, but don't be fooled because live stakes help with several useful features.
+At first glance, these wooden stakes look like they don't serve a function in society, but don't be fooled because live stakes help with several valuable features.
 One of their most important roles is to generate a smooth roof surface, which can become stable by renewing soil particles and merging them to create a whole entity.
-Another function that these plant cuttings offer to society is that they help improve the visual appeal of a garden by acting as a home for several wild plants, and they are used to anchor down specific materials and plants.
+Another function that these plant cuttings offer to society is that they help improve the visual appeal by acting as a home for several wild plants, and they are used to anchor down specific materials and plants.
 These cuttings grow to be 3 to 8 ½ inches in diameter and 2 to 4 inches in length.